agabor/docs/_includes/rest/queries.md

 ## Queries on String Values

 Use the `$regex` operator to restrict to string values that match a regular expression.
-Most regular expression queries in Parse are heavily throttled due to performance considerations.
+Most regular expression queries in MSG are heavily throttled due to performance considerations.
 Use case sensitive, anchored queries where possible.
 Similar to a MySQL LIKE operator, anchored queries are indexed so they are efficient for large datasets.
 For example:

 <div class="language-toggle">
 <pre><code class="bash">